Scrapbook Titles and Sayings, Christmas

 • Then and Now, the true gifts of Christmas are Peace, Joy and Love

-• Three Wise Women would have: Asked for directions, Arrived on time, Helped deliver the baby, Cleaned the stable, Make a casserole, Brought practical gifts, and There would be Peace on Earth. -- next time send a woman.
+• Three Wise Women would have: Asked for directions, Arrived on time, Helped deliver the baby, offered to clean the stable, Make a casserole, Brought practical gifts, and There would be Peace on Earth. -- next time send a woman.

 • To save time, just list me under naughty/nice!